Weekender (Flowered Up song): Video

+Documentary

+In 2023, a documentary film was released, directed by Chloé Raunet, titled I Am Weekender, about the video for "Weekender", exploring its making, impact, and wider cultural legacy.

 Reception

 AllMusic and The Guardian stated that the single was released to critical acclaim.
 In a review of a live performance of the group in 1991, The Guardian described the song as a "shockingly vitriolic new song".
 Select described the single as "variously a smart and beady-eyed pop tune, a god-awful heap of retro garbage and a perplexing aural hallucination."
-The review concluded that it couldn't be considered in the running for "Single of the Month" as the track was too long.
+The review concluded that it could not be considered in the running for "Single of the Month" as the track was too long.

 In Richard Luck's guide book The Madchester Scene: The Pocket Essential Guide, Luck described the song as a "breathtaking, hazy ode to 48 hour party people" and that without the song "we would not be talking about [Flowered Up]".
 Spin mentioned "Weekender" in their discussion of Essential Madchester releases, stating that it was "an epic account of ravings highs and lows".
 The Guardian later referred to the song as the group's masterpiece.

 Writing for Freaky Trigger in 1999, critic Tom Ewing ranked the song at number 69 in his list of the "Top 100 Singles of the 90s", saying "'Weekender' is an aggressive, unique record, a record that doesn't want to be made sense of, a surly epic existing to tell you just that no matter what you'll read about 1992 in some future pop textbook, it wasn't like that, wasn't nearly so neat."